Ari Horesh's profile picture on EnterMedSchool

 It’s important to remember that you don’t have to answer all 60 questions on the exam, nor do you have to answer them in numerical order.
 Developing a strategy for which questions to answer and in what order can help you manage your time more effectively and maximize your score.

 Staying informed about the latest developments regarding the IMAT exam is essential, as the exam format and location may change yearly.
-Beginning in 2022, the exam will no longer be administered by Cambridge Assessment, which may impact the exam’s availability at testing centers outside of Italy.

 If you’re planning to take the IMAT exam in Italy, planning your travel well is essential to ensure a smooth and stress-free experience on the day of the exam.
 We recommend arriving in Italy at least one week before the exam to allow time to adjust to any potential jet lag and acclimate to the new surroundings.